 Introverted people tend to like crunching numbers.
 As an introverted creative, I often baffle myself with my love of spreadsheets, data and statistics as I should hate all that ‘non-creative’ stuff right?
 But it’s because we like to understand everything thoroughly before we take action.
 This means introverts are often confident in their decisions as so much thought and effort has gone into it.

 Now this one may come down to our avoidance of networking and business promotion.
 We’re not massive fans of saying ‘look at me and what I can do’ as we know how much energy that will cost.
 So we tend to think of other creative ways to collaborate, find new clients, new customers and reach out to new businesses.
 It can often be a very effective way of standing out.

 4: We work better alone

 It’s always a standard to have ‘good team-player’ on your CV, but in reality, introverts tend to work better when left alone.
 Our attention span and focus is always super focussed on the task at hand and we can often achieve much more by not needing to use up our energy in team environments.
-As solopreneurs often working alone, this can be a huge benefit to ticking off your to-do list.
+As solopreneurs often prefer working alone, this can be a huge benefit to ticking off your to-do list.

 5: We have a thirst for knowledge

 Introverts have a tendency to want to know it all themselves, as we prefer to work alone.
 So if there’s something we need to know about, we’d rather learn it, than ask it.
 Whilst this can be a draw-back at times, it often means we understand all the components of our business very well.
 We’re also very curious, and highly driven by what we still don’t know, which often means we tap into new opportunities for our business.